-ABDULRAHMAN ABDULRHAZAQ: Why women deserve more from us
+Abdulrahman Abdulrhazaq: Why women deserve more from us

 When we came in, education had collapsed in the state.
 They diverted UBEC funds, so we had to refund the money.
 UBEC will give you N1b and you’ll add N1b, so if you did not put your N1b to get the free UBEC’s N1b, it means you didn’t invest anything in education.
 That was why things were so bad in education when we came.
 We have three Colleges of Education, they were on strike for over one year by the time we came on board.
 We had to clear N750m unpaid salaries and also paid to restore their accreditation.
 The West Africa Examination Board (WAEC )also fined us about N500m because over 100 schools cheated.

-The topics are also the same thing for the teachers as captured on the tabloid, so basically it’s a robust system.
+The topics are also the same thing for the teachers as captured in the tabloid, so basically it’s a robust system.
 It also throws out ghost workers.
-What we are now seeing is a reversal from private school to government school.
+What we are now seeing is a reversal from private schools to a government schools.
 It’s working for them in Edo and Lagos.
-Here, we started with five local governments, we are now at the eleven.
+Here, we started with five local governments, we are now at eleven.
 It remains five.
 So, there’s continuous training of teachers, it’s a catch-up mechanism for us but it would take us years to fix all our schools, some don’t have roofs, no furniture and so on, but gradually we’ll get there.

 Same in health care, they could not pay counterpart funding for anything.
 Roll back malaria, HYGEA all left Kwara.
-With our investment in HYGEA they want to come back to step up and train our doctors because they see seriousness in our engagements.
+With our investment in HYGEA they want to come back to step up and train our doctors because they see the seriousness of our engagements.

 Our data has changed, what you’re seeing does not match our investment, but we now realise that the amount you put in, the donor agency gives you one hundred times even though they don’t give you cash, they give vaccine, training and all sorts.
 So, it’s a worthwhile venture that we must invest in healthcare.
 It’s also a sort of empowerment because the advocates under them are paid stipends.
 We only paid N100m, and they gave us 2.5m mosquito nets which we distributed and now the latest data show that we are up national average percentage.